stjordanis/terra-docs-old/docs/dev-spec-treasury.md

 This function is called at the end of an epoch to compute seigniorage and forwards the funds to the [`Oracle`](dev-spec-oracle.md) module for ballot rewards, and the [`Distribution`](dev-spec-distribution.md) for the community pool.

-1. The seigniorage $\Sigma$ of the current epoch is calculated by taking the difference between the supply at the start of the epoch ([Epoch Initial Issuance](#epoch-initial-issuance)) and the Luna supply at the time of calling.
+1. The seigniorage $\Sigma$ of the current epoch is calculated by taking the difference between the Luna supply at the start of the epoch ([Epoch Initial Issuance](#epoch-initial-issuance)) and the Luna supply at the time of calling.

 	Note that $ \Sigma > 0 $ when the current Luna supply is lower than at the start of the epoch, because the Luna had been burned from Luna swaps into Terra.
 See [here](dev-spec-market.md#seigniorage).